Things to Consider for Dental Implants

 Who Can Perform Dental Implants?

 It is a must that you visit a specialist in this area, like a prosthodontist.
-A general dentist may also perform this procedure but he/she must have an advanced training in this field.
+A general dentist may also perform this procedure but he/she must have advanced training in this field.
 During the initial consultation, your dentist will perform a thorough examination, take x-rays and create impressions of your gums and your teeth.

 A CT scan of your mouth may be requested to ensure if your jawbone can fully support the implants.
 The scan will also help your dentist avoid those nerves and sinuses during the surgery.
 Dental implants can restore your beautiful smile.
 Make a consultation today to determine whether or not you are a good candidate for this procedure.